0prrr/Malwear-Sweet/README.md

 * MetTheStager

     Manual stager for meterpreter reverse tcp in C. You won't believe that it's less than 80 lines of code with socket and one "magic" byte.
 In a nutshell, the code uses socket to first get a DWORD from remote host, and that's the length of the whole second stage payload.
-Next, the code allocates a buffer for the second stage according to the length just recieved, but plus 0x5 for the fact that meterpreter needs the socket handle to be in register `rdi` when second stage starts.
+Next, the code allocates a buffer for the second stage according to the length just received, but plus 0x5 for the fact that meterpreter needs the socket handle to be in register `rdi` when second stage starts.
 So, the first 5 bytes of our buffer will be the opcode of instruction `mov edi, 0x11223344`, which will be `\xbf\x44\x33\x22\x11`. `0x11223344` is the place holder for the socket handle.
 Then, the code fetches the second payload and append it after the first 5 bytes, and executes the whole second stage.
 That's how a tcp reverse meterpreter payload is staged.

     The benefit is that now we can spawn staged meterpreter shells (with second stage encoded) with this manual stager, and without Windows Defender buzzing.
 If you use a vanilla stager from msfvenom, Windows Defender will flag the loader when the stager is executed.
 Meterpreter shell spawned on Windows version 1909, 21H1, 22H2, Windows 11 22H2.